res2k/collect-bin-deps/README.md

 Inspiration
 -----------
-vcpkg can provide this functionality out of the box, realized with a PowerShell script. collect-bin-deps.py qs written from scratch to provide the same functionality.
+vcpkg can provide this functionality out of the box, realized with a PowerShell script. collect-bin-deps.py was written from scratch to provide the same functionality.